mhrons/mhrons.github.io/docs/pv_smooth.md

 One year of continous GI(t) measurement has confirmed that ideal PV smoothing can be affordable with the current Lithium-Ion technology, if properly implemented in a hybrid PV system (inclusive measures against micro-cycling of its battery).
 Although the HSC technology is yet unavailable, the intensive seek for energy makes it very likely to be soon mature for large-scale PV installations.
 Flywheel can be an affordable energy storage in the IPLPF smoothing of PV power. ***Low accumulated energy by the IPLPF smoothing should motivate the further development of technologies among which accurate nowcasting of PV power and smart filtering of PV power are crucial.***

 ## Real smoothing of PV power
-The measured global irradiance signal GI(t) allows not only the simulation of ideal predictive low-pass smoothing (IPLPF), but also the predictive smoothing of PV power (PLPF), exciting a low-pass filter (LPF) by a simulated predicted signal GIf(t+Δt).
-The values GIf are biased by a prediction error.
-As we show below, this error induces a significant accumulation of energy by PLPF when compared with IPLPF.
-We simulated the prediction error to the measured GI values in order to statistically represent the real predicted signal GIf(t+Δt).
+The measured global irradiance signal GI(t) allows not only the simulation of ideal predictive low-pass smoothing (IPLPF), but also a predictive smoothing of PV power (PLPF), exciting the low-pass filter by a predicted signal GI~f~(t+Δt).
+The values GI~f~ are biased by a prediction error.
+As we show below, this error induces a significant accumulation of energy when compared with the IPLPF smoothing.
+We simulated the prediction error to the measured GI values in order to statistically represent the real predicted signal GI~f~(t+Δt).
 Based on the measured signal GI(t), the "ex-post" simulation of PLPF allowed us to empirically analyze its smoothing performance and energy accumulation.
-In addition to PLPF, we have developed a “smart predictive" low-pass smoothing method (patent pending SPLPF), minimizing the accumulated energy with respect to the real-predicted values GIf exciting the LPF.
+In addition to PLPF, we have developed a “smart predictive" low-pass smoothing method (patent pending SPLPF), minimizing the accumulated energy with respect to the real-predicted values GI~f~ exciting the LPF.
 Finally, we analyzed the performance of four different PV smoothing methods:

 1. LPF: Input of LPF is excited by the measured signal GI(t)
 2. IPLPF: Input of LPF is excited by the measured, optimally left-shifted signal GI(t+Δt)
-3. PLPF: Input of LPF is excited by the simulated-predicted signal GIf(t+Δt)
+3. PLPF: Input of LPF is excited by the simulated-predicted signal GI~f~(t+Δt)
-4. SPLPF: Power filter is excited by the simulated-predicted signal GIf.
+4. SPLPF: Smart power filter is excited by the simulated-predicted signal GI~f~.

 ### Simulation of predicted PV power
-We simulated the predicted signal GIf(t+Δt) from the measured, left-shifted GI signal by interval Δt, by smoothing its "future" time course and by superimposing a random error to its "future" value with respect to the fundamental properties of PV predictors:
+We simulated the predicted signal GI~f~(t+Δt) from the measured, left-shifted GI signal by interval Δt, by smoothing its "future" time course and by superimposing a random error to its "future" value with respect to the fundamental properties of PV predictors:

-- as the advance Δt increases, the (unwanted) smoothing of the predicted signal GIf strengthens
+- as the advance Δt increases, the (unwanted) smoothing of the predicted signal GI~f~ strengthens
-- as the advance Δt increases, the impact of  random error on GIf increases (statistically cumulates)
+- as the advance Δt increases, the impact of  random error on GI~f~ increases (statistically cumulates)

-Both errors are applied at the "future" time t+Δt whereas Δt is given by the demanded smoothing quality. Δt matches with the group delay which is controlled by the order and cut-off frequency of LPF.
+Both errors are applied at the "future" time t+Δt whereas Δt is given by the demanded smoothing quality: Δt matches with the group delay which is controlled by the order and cut-off frequency of LPF.
 In the simulation, we trim the prediction error by 2 quantitative (OLAP) dimensions:

 - Interval of prediction, after passing of which the smoothing impact on the predicted signal is strengthened, is defined by the parameter smooth_int [minute].
 The shorter this interval, the steeper the smoothing effect rises towards predicted future.
 - Standard deviation of the random prediction error (dimensionless parameter SE).
 A random value is superimposed to future GI values.
 This is re-generated each time after passing a 6-minute interval of prediction.
-Hence the impact of random error on GIf(t+Δt) statistically cumulates over the prediction time.
+Hence the impact of random error on GI~f~(t+Δt) statistically cumulates over the prediction time.

 GI predictors with two different accuracies have been simulated:

 - “Better prediction accuracy”: smooth_int = 6 minutes, SE = 0.05
 - "Worse prediction accuracy": smooth_int = 3 minutets, SE = 0.1.

 For each method, the smoothing quality and the rate of accumulation were analyzed by means of LPF orders 1 to 4.
 Filters of different orders are tuned to generate equivalent smoothing effects, provided that the filters of different orders are excited by the measured, optimally shifted input signal (like in IPLPF case).
-When this tuning rule is followed, increasing the order of the LPF increases its cutoff frequency, while the optimal advance Δt increases only slightly.
+When this tuning rule is followed, increasing the order of LPF increases its cut-off frequency, while the optimal advance Δt increases only slightly.
 Smoothing of PV power during a day with strong solar intermittency was analyzed by the four above-listed smoothing methods:
 The results of analysis have been tabelized and plotted.
-The impact of prediction error (see Figures 2, 6) exhibits the following empiric dependencies of the tracking criteria along the OLAP partial dimensions:
+The impact of prediction error (see Figures 2, 6) exhibits the following empiric dependencies of the tracking criteria on the OLAP partial dimensions:

 ### Impact of prediction error